wilfred-dev/wilfred/docs/installation.md

 Docker version XX.XX.X, build XXXXXXXXXX
 ```

-If you're having trouble accessing the Docker CLI as an non-root user, you can [add yourself to the Docker group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
+If you're having trouble accessing the Docker CLI as a non-root user, you can [add yourself to the Docker group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 # Pip

 Wilfred can be installed using `pip`.
-You need to use **Python 3.6** or newer in order for Wilfred to work.
+You need to use **Python 3.6** or newer to run Wilfred.

 ```bash
 pip install wilfred --upgrade --user
 ```

-You can install using a specific python versions, e.g. `3.8`.
+You can install using a specific python version, e.g. `3.8`.

 ```bash
 python3.8 -m pip install wilfred --upgrade